 I have a solution for you: baked salmon.
 I love a dinner like this.
 I can pop it in the oven and get a few more things done while it’s cooking.
 This way, the food and I are ready to sit down and enjoy our time spent together.

-I don’t know why I didn’t post this easy baked salmon recipe sooner.
-It is one of my go-to recipes for salmon that I have made for over ten years.
+I don’t know why I didn’t post this easy-baked salmon recipe sooner.
+It has been one of my go-to salmon recipes for over ten years.

-This salmon recipe will make you a hero for dinner – it’s so simple and so tasty.
+This salmon recipe will make you a hero for dinner – it’s so simple and tasty.

 It has a fish fillet and three simple ingredients that you probably already have on hand in your pantry.
 Here’s the list: